-CSCI 108 HTML, JavaScript Programming, and Web Site Development

-CSCI 130 Computer Science I Using Java
+CSCI 108 HTML, JavaScript Programming, and Web Site Development CSCI 130 Computer Science I Using Java CSCI 258 Introduction to Operating Systems using UNIX CSCI 320 Windows Server and Client Management CSCI 345 Computer and Network Security Environment, Society, & Sustainability:

-CSCI 215 Computer Science II Using Java

-CSCI 258 Introduction to Operating Systems using UNIX

-CSCI 320 Windows Server and Client Management

-CSCI 345 Computer and Network Security

-Geography:

-GEOG 214 Spatial Analysis Using Geographic Information Systems GEOG 216 Introduction to Geographic Information Systems GEOG 316 Advanced Geographic Information Systems GEOG 328 Introduction to Remote Sensing Mathematics:
+GEOG 214 Spatial Analysis Using Geographic Information Systems GEOG 216 Introductipagto3@cographic Information Systems GEOG 316 Advanced Geographic Information Systems GEOG 328 Introduction to Remote Sensing Mathematics:

-STAT 117 Introduction to Statistics (Gen.Ed.
-Domain II-A) or STAT 208 Biostatistics STAT 307 Intermediate Statistics MINOR IN LATIN AMERICAN, CARIBBEAN, AND UNITED STATES LATINO STUDIES (LAS) (5 COURSES) To earn a Latin American, Caribbean, and United States Latino minor, students must apply in writing to the Chair of the Geography, History, or World Languages Department.
+STAT 117 Introduction to Statistics or STAT 208 Biostatistics STAT 307 Intermediate Statistics MINOR IN LATIN AMERICAN, CARIBBEAN, AND UNITED STATES LATINO STUDIES (LAS) (5 COURSES) To earn a Latin American, Caribbean, and United States Latino minor, students must apply in writing to the Chair of the Geography, History, or World Languages Department.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor also may be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.
-The minor requires five (5) courses as follows: One (1) Portuguese (PORT) or Spanish (SPAN) course at the 100-level or above Four (4) additional courses from the list below, representing three or more disciplines: Anthropology:
+The minor requires five (5) courses as follows: One (1) Portuguese (PORT) or Spanish (SPAN) course at the 100-level or above.
+Four (4) additional courses from the list below, representing three or more disciplines: Anthropology: